tbrowder/GNU-FreeFont-OTF/README.md

 Note the *Code* and *Code2* columns.
 Each row contains equivalent code you may use to select the desired GNU FreeFont face.

-NOTE: in a future revision you will be able use the reference number to select a font face.
+You maay also use the font name in the first colum or the reference number to select the font.

 Table 1
 -------